go-vela/vela-downstream/DOCS.md

 ## Secrets

-**NOTE: Users should refrain from configuring sensitive information in your pipeline in plain text.**
+> **NOTE:** Users should refrain from configuring sensitive information in your pipeline in plain text.

+### Internal

-You can use Vela secrets to substitute sensitive values at runtime:
+Users can use [Vela internal secrets](https://go-vela.github.io/docs/concepts/pipeline/secrets/) to substitute these sensitive values at runtime:

 ```diff
 steps: